bikeonastick/swsx-workshop/readme.md

 3. Open the ios-mysteries.xcworkspace in the ios-mysteries/ directory.
 4. Hit the **Play** button once XCode has finished loading.

-	You should see "Hello World" in the simulator.
+	You should see "Hello Roar" in the simulator.

 Adding an About page